saimunikoti/InfluenceMaximization-Deep-QLearning/README.md

 9.  src/models/dqnAgent.py: utility functions for Q learning agent.
 10. src/models/models.py: Q network model.

-11. src/models/testdqn.py: Test trained dqn agent and generate plots.
+11. src/models/testdqn.py: Test trained dqn agent and generate plots of performance.

 12. src/models/Baseline_models.py: Functions for getting ground truths from Greedy Hill climbing and Influence capapcity scores.

 ### models
-1. Trained node classification (candidiate node identiifcation)  models in torch format.\
+1. Trained node classification (candidiate node identiifcation)  models in torch format.
 2. Trained QLearning agent models.

 Note: There are other files that are developed on fly but are not needed for the output generation.